-The Exhibition Memories of Dead Cities / Syria Takes us to Streets of Aleppo Before and in Midst of a War Zone.
+The exhibition Memories of Dead Cities / Syria takes us to the streets of Aleppo both before the war and in the midst of a war zone.
 Opening on Friday, 21 November, 6–8 pm at TR1 Kunsthalle, Tampere.

-Issa Touma from Aleppo, Syria, seizes the everyday life in photographs before and in the midst of a war zone.
-“True stories are on the streets, not in the media”, states the artist.
+Issa Touma from Aleppo, Syria, seizes the everyday life in photographs both before the war and in the midst of a war zone.
+“True stories are on the streets, not in the media,” states the artist.
 In the exhibition Memories of Dead Cities / Syria the spectre of memory – forgetting and remembering – is not only haunting Syria but the entire globe.
 It is a reflection on the nature and difficulty of remembering truths in history, politics, culture, art and everyday life in general.
-Issa´s works make hidden histories, stories and currents of people from Syria tangible – they are seen, thought and heard unlike in the mainstream media.
+Issa’s works make hidden histories, stories and currents of people from Syria tangible – they are seen, thought and heard unlike in the mainstream media.
 The exhibition will be open until 4 January, 2015.
 The exhibition is curated by Marita Muukkonen of Perpetuum Mobilε.

-Issa shows images of behaviour of masses before the revolution on the streets of Aleppo.
+Issa shows images on the streets of Aleppo before the revolution.
 This reminds us how memories like real life events are strongly influenced by political, cultural and social forces.
 The photos show us how individuals are fighting for the monopoly of power and resources always and everywhere.

 Issa Touma curates and produces art at Le Pont, which hosts major art and photography events in Aleppo, Syria.
 In spring 2012, Le Pont Art Organization initiated the Art Camping workshops, which attempt to counter the violence of the insurgency with artistic interventions around Aleppo.